kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 `next build` produces both static and server bundles. `next start` runs the RSC server on Node.js.
 You can still put your `/static` folder behind a CDN.

 ### Why Does RSC Integrate with a Bundler
+RSC was only available in Next.js for a while, but other bundlers and frameworks are starting to support it.
+The good news is Parcel added support for RSC in version 2.9.0.

 Consider this `<Counter>` tag.
 How do you serialize it?

 ```jsx